 - 1. This standard is approved for use by all Departments and Agencies of the Department of Defense (DoD). - 2.
-Military specification, MIL-A-8591, Airborne Stores, Suspension Equipment and Aircraft-Store Interface (Carriage Phase), has been changed to a Design Criteria Standard, MIL-STD-8591 of the same title. - 3.
-Comments, suggestions, or questions on this document should be addressed to: Commander, Naval Air Warfare Center Aircraft Division, Code 491000B120-3, Highway 547, Lakehurst, NJ 08733-5100 or emailed to thomas.omara@navy.mil.
-Since contact information can change, you may want to verify the currency of this address information using the ASSIST Online database at http://assist.daps.dla.mil.
+Comments, suggestions, or questions on this document should be addressed to: Commander, Naval Air Warfare Center Aircraft Division, Code 4L8000B120-3, Highway 547, Lakehurst, NJ 08733-5100 or emailed to michael.sikora@navy.mil.
+Since contact information can change, you may want to verify the currency of this address information using the ASSIST Online database at https://assist.dla.mil.